Nadja Salerno-Sonnenberg: Career

 In 1981, she became the youngest-ever prize winner in the Walter W. Naumburg International Violin Competition.
+In 1982, she was a soloist with the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park (NY), summer series.
 She received an Avery Fisher Career Grant in 1983, and in 1999 she was awarded the Avery Fisher Prize for "outstanding achievement and excellence in music".

 In 1989, she wrote Nadja: On My Way, an autobiography written for children.
 In May 1999 she received an honorary Master of Musical Arts degree from New Mexico State University, the university's first honorary degree.
 She is also the subject of Paola di Florio's documentary Speaking in Strings, which was nominated for an Academy Award in 2000.

 In 1994, Salerno-Sonnenberg badly injured her left little finger while chopping onions as she prepared Christmas dinner for friends and family.
 Her fingertip was surgically reattached and took six months to heal.
 During that time, she refingered compositions so that she could play using only three fingers and continued to perform.

 After her finger healed, she became depressed.
 In 1995, she attempted suicide but the gun failed to fire.

 In 2003, Salerno-Sonnenberg performed the world premiere of Sérgio Assad's Triple Concerto, a work for violin, two guitars and orchestra with the Assad brothers and the St. Paul Chamber Orchestra in St. Paul, Minnesota.
 The same work, called "Originis", was recorded in 2009 with Salerno-Sonnenberg, the Assads, and the Orquestra Sinfônica do Estado de São Paulo.

 Salerno-Sonnenberg has released many recordings on Angel/EMI Classics and Nonesuch.
 In 2005, she also created her own label, NSS Music.
 She has performed with orchestras around the world and played at the White House.
 She has also performed with such popular artists as Mandy Patinkin, Joe Jackson, and Mark O'Connor.
 She has frequently collaborated with pianist Anne-Marie McDermott.

 In 2008, Salerno-Sonnenberg was selected as the Music Director of the New Century Chamber Orchestra under a three-year contract.
 After completing her first season with the orchestra, Salerno-Sonnenberg said: "I also have a solo career that I have to maintain—and I do.
 And I have a record label.
 I have three full-time jobs, and I don't know how long I can keep up this pace."

 In 2013 it was reported that American composer Samuel Jones was writing a violin concerto for Salerno-Sonnenberg.

 In 2015, Salerno-Sonnenberg joined Loyola University New Orleans as a Resident Artist.

 Salerno-Sonnenberg has continued to perform with various symphonies, including the Baltimore Symphony Orchestra, the Atlanta Symphony Orchestra, and the Seattle Symphony, as well as at festivals like Wolf Trap.

 Salerno-Sonnenberg plays a Peter Guarneri violin called the "Miss Beatrice Lutyens, ex Cte de Sasserno, Cremona 1721".